At the US/Mexico Border

 Crossing at Douglas/Agua Prieta:

-- As you follow the signs to the border you will make a right turn and a long loop before rejoining the main highway north of the crossing point.
+- As you follow the signs to the border you will make a right turn and a long loop in front of the Walmart before rejoining the main highway north of the crossing point.
 This loop was established to prevent traffic from backing up on the main highway in Douglas.

 - As you cross through the “Nothing to Declare” gates, observe the lights (green light continue, red light pull over at the direction of the officers).